-While no one can force you to take advantage of the support services offered here at the University of Minnesota, Morris, your adviser, your professors, and the Morris Academic Alert committee hope you will.
-This website is designed to give you some helpful information about available academic resourcesso you can make informed decisions about what services would be most helpful to you.
+Your adviser, your professors, and the Morris Academic Alert team hope you will take advantage of the support services offered here at the University of Minnesota, Morris.
+This website is designed to give you some helpful information about available academic resources so you can make informed decisions about what services would be most helpful to you.

 Academic Support Services

 The AAC’s mission is to provide UMM students with the help they need to be successful in their courses.
 Over half of the students at Morris take advantage of at least one of the services offered through the AAC.
 Services include small-group tutoring, one-on-one academic counseling and drop-in help rooms.
 The Center hires about 50 tutors each year from a wide variety of disciplines—from calculus to psychology.
 All services are free to registered students.

 The Advising Office is a great source of information related to questions on how to change your major, change advisors, or plan your class schedule.
 You can also learn what you need to do to stay in good academic standing, work well with your adviser, and what happens if you are suspended or put on probation.